awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    For instructions on how to install and update `eksctl`, see [Installing or updating `eksctl`](eksctl.md)\.

-   Update the Kubernetes version of your Amazon EKS control plane to one minor version later than its current version with the following command\.
+   Update the Kubernetes version of your Amazon EKS control plane\.
 Replace *`my-cluster`* with your cluster name\.
+Replace *1\.23* with the Amazon EKS supported version number that you want to update your cluster to\.
+For a list of supported version numbers, see [Amazon EKS Kubernetes versions](kubernetes-versions.md)\.

    ```
-   eksctl upgrade cluster --name my-cluster --approve
+   eksctl upgrade cluster --name my-cluster --version 1.23 --approve
    ```

    The update takes several minutes to complete\.